HanYangZhao/sam-3d-body/INSTALL.md

 - [`facebook/sam-3d-body-dinov3`](https://huggingface.co/facebook/sam-3d-body-dinov3)
 - [`facebook/sam-3d-body-vith`](https://huggingface.co/facebook/sam-3d-body-vith)

+You'll need  the dinov3.ckpt, the mhr_model.pt and the model_config.yaml

 ⚠️ Please note that you need to **request access** on the SAM 3D Body Hugging Face repos above.
 Once accepted, you need to be authenticated to download the checkpoints.